 Know of any other good career option?
 Tell us about it in the comments below.

-With so many options available after MBBS, doctors now have versatile opportunities to do what they like.
-Completing MBBS is not the end and now you know what to do after MBBS.
+With so many options after MBBS, doctors now have versatile opportunities to do what they like.
+Completing graduation is not the end and now you know what to do after MBBS.